abdulla-ashurov/sqlite-wrapper-cpp/README.md

 ### Transaction

-Allow to run SQLite transactions.
+Allow to commit SQLite transactions.

 #### Methods of Transaction class